-Rome...
-The Eternal City of the Seven Hills – once upon a time merely a humble village in the plains of Latium, ultimately a world power that controlled one of the greatest empires in the entirety of human history, leaving a nearly omnipresent legacy not only in the lands it once ruled but the modern world at large, something few other empires can claim to have accomplished.
+The Eternal City of the Seven Hills – once upon a time merely a humble village in the plains of Latium, ultimately a world power that controlled one of the greatest empires in the entirety of human history, leaving a nearly omnipresent legacy not only in the lands it once ruled but the modern world at large, something few other empires have accomplished.

-Rome rose in a favourable geographical location: on the left bank of the river Tiberis, not too far from the sea, but far enough inland to be able to control important inland trade routes – alongside the river Tiberis and from Etruria southeast into Latium.
+Rome rose in a favourable geographical location: on the left bank of the Tiber, not too far from the sea, but far enough inland to be able to control important inland trade routes: alongside the Tiber and from Etruria southeast into Latium.
 At some point during the tenth century BC, a number of settlements emerged in the hills surrounding a swampy Latin valley.
-The inhabitants were Latini and other Italic people from the mountainous regions further inland.
-However, the language of the Latini came to be dominant, and Latin would therefore become the language of the valley.
+The inhabitants were Latins and other Italic people from the mountainous regions further inland.
+However, the language of the Latins was dominant and therefore became the language of the valley.
 In later ages, the Romans always had much to tell about the founding and early history of their city: tales about the twins Romulus and Remus, the Seven Kings (of which Romulus was the first) and all kinds of heroic deeds performed by individual Romans in the struggle for survival against the Etruscans, Greeks and surrounding Italic peoples.
 Nevertheless, as fascinating and numerous as these tales are, the actual historical truth in them is often unreliable and vague.
-For one thing, the date given by the Romans themselves for the founding of the city (21 April 753 BC) is both too late – the area had been inhabited since the tenth century BC – as well as too early, for Rome became a veritable city only around 600 BC.
+For one thing, the date given by the Romans themselves for the founding of the city (21 April 753 BC) is both too late – the area had been inhabited since the tenth century BC – and too early, for Rome became a veritable city only around 600 BC.

 The oldest Rome most likely did not even have the name Roma

 yet.
 It was a collection of small villages consisting of simple huts.
-It might be that these villages considered themselves ‘independent’ at first but if so it did not take very long before the villages formed a united political community, ruled by a rex
+It might be that these villages considered themselves ‘independent’ at first but if so it did not take long before a united political community emerged, ruled by a rex

 (king).
-It can be assumed that this king had more of a religious function rather than actual political power, for Roman society was from the outset built around the leader of each family, the pater familias
+It can be assumed that the king had more of a religious role instead of actual political power, for Roman society was from the outset built around the leader of each family, the pater familias

 , whom had absolute authority over his wife, his children (regardless of age) and his slaves.
 In between different patres